Written by Sara Fekri

 The brightest stars would be located on the histogram where the sharp peaks occur at the right of the curve.
 The highest peak of the histogram on the left side corresponds to the background of the image.

-Next, the hot pixels needed to be removed from the image.
+Next, the hot pixels needed to be removed from the image (detailed post here).
 Below is a picture showing the stars detected on the M35_Blue image after removing hot pixels using a code in Python:

 The following procedure involved finding the background for it to be subtracted from each data set.
 The detailed methodology of background removal can be accessed here.
 The same steps were taken for each of the 10 data sets captured for M35_blue and M35_green.
 Now, the 10 images can be stacked to form: